Mouwrice/thesis-typst/mediapipe_pose.typ

 MediaPipe Pose is based on two models for the inference of the body pose.
 The first one is BlazePose which is only designed to return two-dimensional data in the given frame @blazepose.
 A second is the GHUM model, a model that captures 3D meshes given human body scans.
 A synthetic depth is obtained via the GHUM model fitted to the 2D points @ghum.

 The Pose task consists of 3 `.task` files that contain the actual detection task and models.
-Three models are available: Lite (3 MB size), Full (6 MB size) and Heavy (26 MB size).
+Three models are available: Lite (3MB size), Full (6MB size) and Heavy (26MB size).
-The measurement results will prove that the larger models can provide a more accurate and correct result but at reduced inference speeds.
+The measurement results will show that the larger models are able to provide a more accurate and correct result but at reduced inference speeds.
 There is a trade-off to be made between accuracy and real-time processing.
 Although the Heavy model is almost 9 times larger than the Lite model, the improvement in accuracy is a lot smaller.
 The Lite model is not considerably worse and produces fine results for the drumming application.

 ==== BlazePose